Get access to everything we publish when you sign up for Outside+.

 (a) Using a stability ball, get into a pushup position with your hands underneath your shoulders and your feet on the ball. (b) Exhale as you bend your elbows, slowly lowering your chest to the floor.
 Inhale and slowly raise your chest to the start position.
 Perform 15 reps.

 (a) With your feet resting on a stability ball, place your palms on the bench, fingers facing forward and bottom lifted off the bench. (b) As you exhale, bend your elbows to slowly lower your hips.
 When you feel the resistance, inhale and straighten your arms as you bring your hips to the start position.
 Be sure to keep the glutes and core tight.
 Perform 15 reps.

 (a) With feet shoulder-width apart, hold a weight in each hand, palms facing forward. (b) Squeeze your bicep as you bring your right fist toward your shoulder, then return to start position. (c) Repeat on the left.
-Think power, not speed!
+Think power, not speed—an upper body strength workout builds muscle, not cardio fitness.
 That’s one rep. Perform 15 reps.